casmacdo/rust-skills/src/control_structures.md

 ```

 We can combine let and if statements.
 These statements might be useful when there are variables in our code that are condition-dependent.
 For example, after I finish a swim workout, my body looks gorgeous.
 However, on days that I don't swim, my body looks like a bony meat bag.

- a program has different states depending if users are logged in, one might use a let-if statement.
+A program that executes that logic could look like this:

 ```rust,editable